stoopfrench/RESTful_Movie_API_Node/readme.md

 GET `http://localhost:<port>/year/index`

-	Returns a list of ALL the years in the database ordered by the number of movies released that year.
+	Returns a list of ALL the years in the database sorted by the number of movies released that year.

 	Options:
 		Returns the list in numerical order - http://localhost:<port>/year?sort=year